Logo

 Estimated reading time: 8 minutes

-In this blog, we’ll explore what dysregulation truly looks like versus other behavioral challenges, and offer you actionable, science-backed steps to support your child and your sanity.
+In this blog, you’ll learn what dysregulation really looks like compared to other behavioral challenges—and get practical, science-backed ways to support your child and bring more calm back into your home.

 What Is Emotional Dysregulation vs Other Behavioral Issues?